-Everyone who hears where I live and what I do for a job (after a stint in study abroad I became a professional blogger) responds in pretty much the same way: “wow, you are so lucky”.
+Everyone who hears where I live and what I do for a job (after a stint teaching study abroad I became a professional blogger and then moved into marketing) responds in pretty much the same way: “wow, you are so lucky”.
 It is mostly true that I am lucky, though not all because I live in Florence!
 In “my world” – and I think most expats here would agree – living in Florence Italy has its positive and negative aspects.
 Don’t think I don’t weigh these out on a regular basis!
 Here are just 4 pros and cons of living in Italy – I’m sure my expat friends would have a lot to add!

 Negative points about living in Italy